yogeshbhutkar/gutenberg/docs/reference-guides/data/data-core.md

 ### redo

-Action triggered to redo the last undoed edit to an entity record, if any.
+Action triggered to redo the last undone edit to an entity record, if any.

 ### saveEditedEntityRecord